Jesus' Parables for Disciples

 Available in paperback, Kindle, and PDF formats.

 The Letter of James is so challenging because James doesn't ask us primarily what we believe about Jesus.
 He asks us what we are doing because we have encountered him.
 He doesn't allow us to hide behind our church-going and Bible reading, our "hearing" of the Word.
 He calls us to be doers to the Word, as well.

 There have been times when I have deceived myself in the midst of my Christianity.
 May God grant that I will do this no more.
 But that I will peer intently into the mirror of the Perfect Law of Liberty -- and remember -- and do it.

 Lord, we ask you to help us to turn our hearts back to you.
 Strip away our self-deception.
 Convict us of our sins.
 Expel our excuses.
 And help us humble ourselves before you.
 In Jesus' name, we pray.
 Amen.

-"My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, 20for man's anger does not bring about the righteous life that God desires."
-(James 1:19-20)
+"My dear brothers, take note of this: Everyone should be quick to listen, slow to speak and slow to become angry, for man's anger does not bring about the righteous life that God desires."
+(James 1:19-20, NIV)

 "Do not merely listen to the word, and so deceive yourselves.
 Do what it says."
-(James 1:22)
+(James 1:22, NIV)

 In-depth Bible study books

 You can purchase one of Dr. Wilson's complete Bible studies in PDF, Kindle, or paperback format.

 - 1, 2, and 3 John